mhausenblas/eksphemeral/docs/docs/cli.md

 ```

 Note that if no cluster spec is provided, a default cluster spec will be
-used along with first security group of the default VPC.
+used along with the first security group of the default VPC.

 Once the cluster is ready and you've verified your email addresses you should
 get a notification that looks something like the following: